ProjectSynchro/copr-gamescope-git/README.md

 Copr repository for git builds of gamescope, commits are fetched every hour.

-The packages in this repo should work on Fedora 39 and Fedora 40+.
+The packages in this repo should work on Fedora 41+.